harshit21051/CourseBot360/README.md

 # CourseBot360 - ChatBot for course guidance

-Our project proposes the development of a comprehensive course review and information system integrated with a chatbot.
+This chatbot aims to help students guide through the range of courses available in the college.
+It is a handy solution for getting info about any course and filter courses by component weightage as well.

-Type of questions that can be asked:
+Sample questions that can be asked:

 1. List all courses
 1. List all CSE and SSH courses only